Rubenmp/Rubik/README.md

 y y y y y y y y y
 ```

-### Other colours
+### Other colors
-If your rubik's cube has different patterns or colours, look at this:
+If your rubik's cube has different patterns or colors, look at this:

 -Example 1: If the center of the left side is red, in all stickers you should select orange.